zuozhenggh/learning-library/oic-integration-library/cookbooks/erp-cloud/adapter-functional-details/erp-cloud-adapter-details.md

 ## Introduction

-In this section we will see various Out of the Box Adapter capabilities w.r.t design patterns described earlier.
-You will be executing an hands on lab exercise after understanding the functional usage of the adapter capabilities.
+In this section we will see functional usage of ERP Cloud Adapter and its capabilities w.r.t design patterns described earlier.

 Estimated Time: 15 minutes